PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 ## Takeaways from GitHub and GitLab's usage of feature flags

-- Ensuring safe deployment and delivery of code is critical at scale.

-- Feature flags support this goal by limiting the downside of issues in deployed code.
+1. Ensuring safe deployment and delivery of code is critical at scale.
+Feature flags support this by limiting the downside of issues in deployed code.
 This is done by disconnecting deployment from rollout and enabling simple rollbacks.

-- Feature flags have costs, but for changes that are high risk, in high traffic areas, introduce external services, or add new usage restrictions, those costs are worth the benefits.
+2. Feature flags have costs, but those costs are worth it when changes are high risk, in high traffic areas, introduce external services, or add new usage restrictions.

-- In large organizations, feature flags work better for collaboration than branches.
+3. Feature flags work better for collaboration than branches in large organizations.
+They enable smaller changes which are less likely to break in deployment, have merge conflicts, and are easier to review.

-- Users aren't the only possible "target" for feature flags.
+4. Users aren't the only possible "target" for feature flags.
 Organizations, teams, repositories, projects, and apps can all be targets too.
-This ensures a consistent experience.
+Consider the different ways you could target feature flags for your product.

-- Rolling out a new feature with flags requires coordination and planning.
+5. Rolling out a new feature with flags requires coordination and planning.
 Creating a process to help each stage of rollout lowers the risk of issues.
 This process might include documentation, change management, and notifying stakeholders.

-- Having commands and scripts for adding, enabling, disabling, and removing feature flags creates consistency and limits technical debt.
+6. Having commands and scripts for adding, enabling, disabling, and removing feature flags creates consistency and limits technical debt.

 ## Further reading